nus-cs2103-AY2324S2/forum/.github/ISSUE_TEMPLATE/help.md

 String value = "Some code here"
 ```

-:bulb: You can use [Markdown](https://guides.github.com/features/mastering-markdown/) to format your text
+You can use Markdown to format your text.
+See https://guides.github.com/features/mastering-markdown/

+Remember to close the issue after your problem is resolved.

+Delete these instructions before posting.-->